How to Find the Best Neutral Running Shoes For You

 What Features Should You Look for in a Neutral Running Shoe?

-As you’re considering different features — including whether you want your neutral shoe to have more cushion or not — the most important thing to prioritize is comfort.
+As you're considering different features—including whether you want your neutral shoe to have more cushion or not—the most important thing to prioritise is comfort.

-If you aren’t purchasing your shoes in store, it may be a good idea to order a few pairs online and test them out on a few runs.
-The bottom line is this: “Don’t overthink it: If it is comfortable, go with it,” says Johnson.
+If you aren't purchasing your shoes in a shop, it may be a good idea to order a few pairs online and test them out on a few runs.
+The bottom line is this: "Don't overthink it: if it is comfortable, go with it", says Johnson.

 Try These Neutral Running Shoes